• The exterior of the San Jose Buddhist Church Betsuin with bright purple flowers

 Sushi boat from Kazoo

 The Japanese American Museum of San Jose showcases a unique collection of permanent and rotating exhibits, chronicling more than a century of Japanese American history.
-Here, you can learn about the immigration of Japanese to America, their leadership in the agricultural community and their struggles during World War II.
+Here, you can learn about Japanese immigration to America, Japanese leadership in the agricultural community, and the hardships of Japanese immigrants during World War II.

 People viewing artifacts on exhibit at the Japanese American Museum in Japantown